 TIAs identify the traffic impacts arising from proposed works and recommend a strategy for minimising the impacts on road users.

 TIAs must be prepared by a qualified traffic engineer and be submitted to AT at least 3 months before you intend to start work.

 All road closures must be publically advertised.
 AT coordinate the publishing of these adverts to ensure consistency.
 A road closure is defined as all lanes closed in both directions.

 You will need to fill out the road closure advertising form and upload it with your application and email a copy to RoadNotice@at.govt.nz

 Starting work and closing off when complete

-We will be automatically notified that the job has been completed and an AT Compliance Auditor will carry out an inspection to certify the work is up to standard.
+This will issue a works completion notice and automatically notifies the AT Compliance Team so they will arrange an inspection to certify the work is up to standard.

-If you fail to notify the completion of works within 10 working days, you will be charged an additional fee.
+If you fail to notify of completion within 10 working days of completion on site you will be charged a non-notification of completion fee.